 One of the most popular sports in Europe.
 However, Germany is arguably one of the most passionate nations for tennis.
 There are more than five million registered tennis players in Germany.
 The German Tennis Federation is the largest tennis federation in the world with 1.4 million members (ATP).
 In the late ’80’s/early ’90’s Germany were a true tennis superpower with the likes of Boris Becker and Stefi Graff.

 Golf in Germany

 There are over 700 golf clubs and over 600,000 active golfers in Germany making it hugely popular.
 Golf is very popular with men and women, out of all the golfers, roughly 57% are males, 35% female and 8% junior players.

 Boxing in Germany

-Boxing makes up the top 5.
-Another popular sport, Wladimir Klitschko had no problem filling the Veltins-Arena with 60,000 people when he fought there.
+Boxing is the fifth most popular sport in Germany.
+Wladimir Klitschko had no problem filling the Veltins-Arena with 60,000 people when he fought there.

 Most Popular Sports in Spain